amethyst/amethyst/book/src/sprites/modify_the_texture.md

     // Flip horizontally
     transform.set_rotation_y_axis(f32::pi());

-    // Color white to show as normal, then update later let color = Tint(Srgba::new(1.0, 1.0, 1.0, 1.0));
+    // Color white to show the sprite as normal.
+    // You can change the color at any point to modify the sprite's tint. let color = Tint(Srgba::new(1.0, 1.0, 1.0, 1.0));

     world